Sewery/medical-management-app/README.md

 ---

-## 🏁 Getting Started
+## Getting Started

 ### Prerequisites
-* JDK 17 or higher
+* JDK 21 or higher
 * Node.js and npm
-* Maven
+* Gradle (or use the included Gradle Wrapper)

 ### Installation

 1. **Backend:**
-   * Navigate to the root directory.
+   * Navigate to the `backend-spring-boot` directory.
    * Run the application:
      ```bash
-     ./mvnw spring-boot:run
+     ./gradlew bootRun
      ```
    * The API will be available at `http://localhost:8080`.